-Prestonpans To Prestonpans Town Centre Strategy: Action 4 Shopfront and Advertisements Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Improve the quality of shopfronts and advertisements in High Street ELC Planning Service and Economic Development and Strategic Investment / Commercial premises owners, occupiers and lessees Improvements will be encouraged at the time of advertisement consent applications or planning applications to alter shopfronts Ongoing advertisements must comply with the Council's Supplementary Planning Guidance on Cultural Heritage and the Built Environment.
+Prestonpans To own Centre Strategy: Action 4 Shopfror nt and Advert isements Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Improve the quality of shopfronts and advertisements in High Street ELC Planning Service and Economic Development and Strategic Investment / Commercial premises owners, occupiers and lessees Improvements will be encouraged at the time of advertisement consent applications or planning applications to alter shopfronts Ongoing applications for advertisement consent are made.
+Shopfront alterations and advertisements must comply with the Council's Supplementary Planning Guidance on Cultural Heritage and the Built Environment.

 8.10 The built environment of High Street could be improved by works to some shopfronts and advertisements to complement the buildings in which they are located and to enhance the overall quality of the town centre.
-Advertisement consent is granted for a five year period therefore should, in time improve as further applications for advertisement consent are made.
-Shopfront alterations and
+Advertisement consent is granted for a five year period therefore should, in time improve as further